V-Abhishek/nugig/README.md

 Document Details

-1. NUGig Proposal - Proposal containing solutions to the existing problems
+1. NUGig Proposal - Proposal document containing solutions to the existing problems
 2. Resume - My resume contain details about my overall professional experience and some of my project details